nikodunk/roomsolar/_landingpages/index.md

 ### FAQ

 What's the catch?
-Seems to good to be true?
+Seems too good to be true?
 Well, this thing sits between your devices and the wall.
 So you need to neatly run extension cables from every room in the house to the "sun box", and then run one cable from the box to the panels, and another to the wall (optional, just so it can fall back to pulling power from the wall).
 Photos of this are coming soon.

 Will it ever push power back into the wall?
 Nope!
 It'll only ever draw from the wall in the event that both the sun is down and the battery is dead (so your fridge won't go off overnight for example).